-The foundations of his practice are 18 years’ in-house experience in London covering both buy-side and sell-side risks, and acting as Legal Counsel on three trading floors.
-Over this period, which included the Global Financial Crisis, he has acted for, against or alongside the following businesses: ABN AMRO, Accenture, Bank of America Merrill Lynch, Barclays Investment Bank, Bloomberg, BNP Paribas, Deutsche Bank, Fidelity Investments, Fox-Pitt, Goldman Sachs, HP Autonomy, HSBC, IBM, Intel, JC Flowers & Co, Lenovo, JP Morgan Chase, RBS, Santander Group, Société Générale, TP ICAP and Wall Street Systems.
+Over the last 20 years Iain Sheridan has acted for, against or alongside the following businesses: ABN AMRO, Accenture, Bank of America, Barclays, Bloomberg, BNP Paribas, Deutsche Bank, Fidelity Investments, Fox-Pitt, Goldman Sachs, HP Autonomy, HSBC, IBM, Intel, JC Flowers & Co, Lenovo, Macquarie, JP Morgan Chase, RBS, Santander Group, Société Générale, TP ICAP, Tradeweb and Wall Street Systems.
 Between 2007-9 he was also Head of Legal (Europe and Asia) for Fox-Pitt Kelton, a financial services sector dedicated investment bank.

-We provide advice, drafting, negotiation and renegotiation of complex commercial contracts, such as the International Swaps and Derivatives Association (ISDA) Master Agreements.
-Other types of high-risk business contracts we work on include trading and settlement systems agreements.
-In our experience, it is only on breach or termination that weaknesses are exposed in many negotiated and signed international contracts.
+He has provided advice, drafting, negotiation and renegotiation of complex commercial contracts, such as the International Swaps and Derivatives Association (ISDA) Master Agreements.
+Other types of high-risk business contracts he has worked on includes trading and settlement systems agreements.
+In his experience, it is only on breach or termination that weaknesses are exposed in many negotiated and signed international contracts.
 The consequences can be unnecessary financial loss, damage to reputation and time wasted on managing litigation.

-We look to prevent disputes or curb litigation by negotiating or renegotiating agreements on behalf of our clients, especially companies competing in the Financial Services and Technology sectors.
-If litigation is the best course of action, we will protect your long-term interests with equal thought and endeavour.
+He looks to prevent disputes or curb litigation by negotiating or renegotiating agreements, especially companies competing in the Financial Services and Technology sectors.

 The global Financial Services sector includes a vast number of investment banks, fund managers, hedge funds and private equity firms.
-Over a 18 year period in London, including throughout the Global Financial Crisis, Iain Sheridan advised or represented the following businesses on contractual, regulatory or dispute-resolution matters: ABN AMRO, Bank of America Merrill Lynch, Barclays Investment Bank, Deutsche Bank, Fidelity Investments, Fox-Pitt, RBS and Société Générale.
+Iain Sheridan has advised or represented the following businesses on contractual, regulatory or dispute-resolution matters: ABN AMRO, Bank of America, Barclays, Deutsche Bank, Fidelity Investments, Fox-Pitt, RBS and Société Générale.

-Iain Sheridan has advised or represented clients on a variety of contractual or dispute-resolution matters that often include intellectual property.
+Iain Sheridan has advised on or negotiated a variety of main and service-level agreements that all include intellectual property issues.
 This has often involved computer trading systems or telecommunications agreements.
-He has acted on behalf of, against or alongside Accenture, Bloomberg, IBM, HP Autonomy, Orange Business Services, Intel, Lenovo, Thomson Reuters and Wall Street Systems.
+He has acted on behalf of, against or alongside Accenture, Bloomberg, IBM, HP Autonomy, Orange Business Services, Intel, Lenovo, Thomson Reuters, Verizon and Wall Street Systems.

-For all clients, whether based in the Financial Services or Technology sectors, we are committed to act independently and for their long-term interests.
+Whether based in the Financial Services or Technology sectors, he is committed to act independently and for long-term interests.